BlindMystics/GitRepoUpdater/README.md

 Run the script.

 # How it works
-From your current working directory, it will perform a depth first search to find directories that contain `.git` In a subprocess it will peform the following:
+From your current working directory, it will perform a breadth first search to find directories that contain `.git` In a subprocess it will peform the following:
 ```
 cd {absolute_path}